Honda HR-V (third generation): Malaysia

 The third-generation HR-V was launched in Malaysia on 14 July 2022, and it became available on retail sales by August 2022.
-It was offered in three powertrains: a 1.5-litre petrol engine, a 1.5-litre turbocharged petrol engine, or a 1.5-litre hybrid (e:HEV), all paired with a CVT.
+It was offered with three powertrains: a 1.5-litre petrol engine, a 1.5-litre turbocharged petrol engine, or a 1.5-litre hybrid (e:HEV), all paired with a CVT.
 The standard 1.5-litre engine is offered on the S trim, the turbocharged engine were offered on both E and V trim levels, and the e:HEV variant was offered on the RS trim.
 Honda Sensing is standard across all trims.

 The facelifted HR-V was launched in Malaysia on 17 July 2025, with the same variants from the pre-facelift model.

 Philippines

 The third-generation HR-V was launched in the Philippines on 19 April 2022 with two variants: S and V Turbo.
 The HR-V RS Turbo variant was launched during the 8th Philippine International Motor Show on 15 September 2022.
 For powertrains, it was offered with either a 1.5-litre petrol or a 1.5-litre turbocharged petrol engine, both paired with a CVT transmission; with the former offered on the S trim and the latter offered on the V and RS trim levels.
 Honda Sensing was standard on all variants.

 The facelifted HR-V went on sale in the Philippines on 1 March 2025 with three variants available: S, V and RS e:HEV.
 For the facelift model, the S and V variants powered by the 1.5-litre petrol, while the RS variant powered by the 1.5-litre petrol hybrid (e:HEV).